joeypetosa/portfolio/content/about.md

 # Hi, how are you?

 My name is joey.
-I am an event manager and data analyst.
+I am a data analyst with a background in event management, marketing and customer acquisition.
 I enjoy solving problems, computing, collaboration, non-fiction books, soccer, music, lifelong learning and more.
 I am a doer and I love working with doers.
-Pass me the ball.
+So let's dive in and get things done, together.